 Kibale Forest National Park in Uganda is home to the largest number of habituated chimpanzees in Africa.
 Chimpanzees have a DNA similarity of about 98% with humans, so it is important to be cautious when interacting with them.
 They have a network of spies to alert them to any intruders in their territory, and will beat on tree trunks to signal to others if they sense anything suspicious.

 The Uganda Wildlife Authority is responsible for issuing chimpanzee habituation permits.
-These permits can be difficult to obtain due to high demand, but Trek Africa Tours can help clients secure them.
+These permits can be difficult to obtain due to high demand, but Trek Africa Expeditions can help clients secure them.

 There is a limited number of permits issued in order to protect the forest and maintain a balance between human presence and conservation.
 Overcrowding can lead to vegetation damage, which affects the chimpanzees‘ food supply, and can also hinder the habituation process by overwhelming the chimpanzees with too many people at once.

 The current cost for a chimpanzee habituation permit in Kibale National Park is $250 for foreign non-residents, $200 for foreign residents, and 150000 shs for East African Residents.
-If you would like to secure a permit through Trek Africa Tours, please provide us with your travel dates and the number of people in your group.\
+If you would like to secure a permit through Trek Africa Expeditions, please provide us with your travel dates and the number of people in your group.

 Before embarking on your chimpanzee habituation experience at Kibale National Park, it is important to first attend a briefing at the Kanyanchu Visitor Center with the ranger guide and other researchers.
 During this briefing, you will be given guidelines on how to responsibly observe the chimpanzees, including maintaining a distance of at least 8 meters from them and not feeding them.
 In addition to chimpanzees, you may also have the opportunity to observe other primates such as L’Hoest’ monkeys, black and white colobus, vervet monkeys, red tailed monkeys, blue monkeys, and bushbabies.
 The forest is also home to a variety of birds, including some Albertine endemics.
 When you encounter the chimpanzees, pay attention to their feeding behavior and social interactions, and feel free to take photos as a memento of your experience.
 Remember to follow the guidelines provided by the rangers to ensure a respectful and enjoyable visit.